brucou/-rxcc-state/README.md

 An extended state machine is a state machine endowed with a set of variables, predicates (guards) and instructions governing the update of the mentioned set of variables.
-To any extended state machines it corresponds a standard state machine.
-An extended state machine allows however to describe succintly a class of standard state machines, parameterized by its set of variables.
+To any extended state machines it corresponds a standard state machine ()albeit often one with a far greater number of states) with the same semantics.

 A hierarchical state machine is a state machine whose states can be themselves state machines.
 Thus instead of having a set of states as in standard state machines, we have a hierarchy (tree) of